Deterministic Data, What’s the fuss?

 Aligning your Goals

 If your goal is to reach expecting mothers for a marketing campaign selling strollers, then a deterministic data set containing users with pregnancy tracking apps would be your best option.
-However, if your goal is to reach people who may buy a gift for a pregnant women, than using other data sources such that were derived through probabilistic modeling can not only give you wider scale but potentially better conversion.
+However, if your goal is to reach people who may buy a gift for a pregnant women, then using other data sources such that were derived through probabilistic modeling can not only give you wider scale but potentially better conversion.
 A good rule of thumb when choosing what tactic to use, you need to understand where the data is coming from as well as where you want it to take you.
 Your objectives should align with the type of data you have and should bring you closer to your goals.